🍷

 🍇Whistling Ridge Vineyard

-Whistling Ridge Vineyard, the heart of the Goodfellow estate, is a 14-acre site planted by Richard and Patricia Alvord in 1990 on a ridge rising just above the Beaux Frères vineyard in Yamhill-Carlton.
-The Alvords made two consequential planting decisions: they hand-grafted their own rootstock-scion combinations rather than buying nursery-grafted vines, which proved to produce more durable plants; and they planted without irrigation, forcing a Darwinian survival-of-the-fittest selection that left only the most genuinely site-adapted vines in production.
-Goodfellow met the Alvords in 1994, did some work in the vineyard, and helped during a harvest.
+Whistling Ridge Vineyard, the heart of the Goodfellow program, is a 14-acre site planted by Patricia Gustafson and Richard Alvord in 1990 on a ridge rising just above the Beaux Frères vineyard in the Ribbon Ridge AVA, sharing property lines with both Beaux Frères and the Patricia Green Cellars Estate vineyard.
+The planters made two consequential decisions: they hand-grafted their own rootstock-scion combinations rather than buying nursery-grafted vines, which proved to produce more durable plants; and they planted without irrigation, forcing a Darwinian survival-of-the-fittest selection that left only the most genuinely site-adapted vines in production.
+Goodfellow met the family in 1994, did some work in the vineyard, and helped during a harvest.
 He purchased his first batch of Pinot Noir grapes from Whistling Ridge in 2004; in subsequent years his sourcing expanded to include Pinot Gris, then Chardonnay in 2010, with the last of the five blocks following in 2013.
-The vineyard is now a Goodfellow Family Cellars monopole.
+The vineyard, still owned by the Gustafson and Alvord family and farmed by Patricia's son Chuck Ransom, is now a Goodfellow Family Cellars sourcing monopole.

-• 14-acre vineyard planted by Richard and Patricia Alvord in 1990 on a ridge above the Beaux Frères vineyard
+• 14-acre Ribbon Ridge vineyard planted by Patricia Gustafson and Richard Alvord in 1990 on a ridge above the Beaux Frères vineyard

 • Hand-grafted vines (rather than nursery-grafted) and dry-farmed (no irrigation) from planting